Frantz (film): Plot

-Increasingly unable to maintain the lie, Adrien confesses to Anna that he lied about being Frantz's friend in Paris before the war.
-Actually, they met as enemy soldiers on the battlefield, face to face in a trench where Adrien killed Frantz.
-Frantz was a pacifist and his gun was unloaded.
-Adrien found Frantz's last letter to Anna on his body and, racked with guilt, resolved to visit Germany in order to seek forgiveness.
-Anna, heartbroken, says that she will tell the Hoffmeisters so that Adrien does not.
+Increasingly unable to maintain the lie, Adrien confesses to Anna that he lied about being Frantz's friend in Paris before the war: they had actually met as enemy soldiers on the battlefield, face to face in a trench.
+With his gun unloaded because of his pacifism, Frantz was shot and killed by Adrien.
+Adrien found Frantz's last letter to Anna on Frantz's body and, racked with guilt, resolved to visit Germany in order to seek forgiveness.
+Anna, heartbroken, says that she will tell the Hoffmeisters so that Adrien does not have to.
 In reality, however, she decides that it is better for them to remain in ignorance of Adrien's role after they have come to like him and see him as a connection to their lost son.
 Adrien returns to Paris and Anna sinks back into despair, attempting to drown herself.
-She does not reply to Adrien's letters and destroys one he enclosed for the Hoffmeisters confessing his true role.
-After being nursed back to health by the Hoffmeisters, Anna's spirits gradually recover and she decides to contact Adrien again.
-When Anna sends him a letter several months later, it is returned with no forwarding address.
+She does not reply to Adrien's letters and destroys one he enclosed for the Hoffmeisters, in which he confessed the truth about Frantz's death.
+After being nursed back to health by the Hoffmeisters, Anna's spirits gradually recover and she decides to contact Adrien again; when Anna sends him a letter several months later, it is returned with no forwarding address.

-Magda Hoffmeister, who had encouraged a romance between Anna and Adrien, encourages her to go to Paris to find him.
-Anna eventually tracks down Adrien at his mother's estate and forgives him, though he says he will never forgive himself.
-She also discovers that Adrien is about to enter an arranged marriage with a childhood friend, Fanny.
-Anna realises that the romance she had imagined developing between her and Adrien had all been in her head; all he had wanted from her was forgiveness.
-She kisses Adrien goodbye at the railway station and leaves.
-She continues writing to the Hoffmeisters as if she and Adrien are now together.
-In reality, she is living her own life in Paris, having finally started living again following Frantz's death, as Frantz said she should in his last letter to her.
+Magda, who had encouraged a romance between the two, implores Anna to go to Paris to find Adrien.
+Anna eventually tracks down Adrien at his mother's estate and forgives him; he says he will never forgive himself.
+Anna also discovers that Adrien is about to enter an arranged marriage with a childhood friend, Fanny.
+Anna realises that the romance she had imagined developing between her and Adrien had been entirely in her head; all he had wanted from her was forgiveness.
+Anna kisses Adrien goodbye at the railway station and leaves.
+She continues writing to the Hoffmeisters as though she and Adrien were now together.
+In reality, however, having been inspirited by Frantz's final letter to her, Anna is contentedly living her own life in Paris.